approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 ![Shapes V3 Endpoint](readme-images/shapes-v3-endpoint.png)

-Run the app again to ensure that the `app-debug.apk` in the generated build outputs is up to date.

 ## ADD YOUR SIGNING CERTIFICATE TO APPROOV

 In order for Approov to recognize the app as being valid, the local certificate used to sign the app needs to be added to Approov.
 The following assumes it is in PKCS12 format: